shabbyrobe/amiss/doc/mapper/statics.rst

     }

-Relations can also be declared using a method, in case you wish to perform additional gymnastics to make them appear how you want.
-If you don't define a ``getRelations`` method, it will always just return the value of ``YourRecord::$relations``.
+Relations can also be declared using a method, in case you wish to perform additional gymnastics to make them appear how you want:

 .. code-block:: php

     <?php
     namespace Amiss\Demo;
-    class Artist extends \Amiss\Active\Record
+    class Artist
     {
         // ...
         public static function getRelations()